oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/PeerStatus.md

 ```
 ## Questions:
  1. What is the purpose of this code file?
-   - This code file is part of the alephium project and contains a library that can be redistributed and/or modified under the terms of the GNU Lesser General Public License.
+   - This code file is part of the oxygenium project and contains a library that can be redistributed and/or modified under the terms of the GNU Lesser General Public License.

 2. What is the `PeerStatus` trait and what are its implementations?
    - `PeerStatus` is a sealed trait that has two implementations: `Penalty` and `Banned`.